 CT scan of extraperitoneal bladder rupture.
 The contrast extravasates from the bladder into the prevesical space.

-Classic intraperitoneal bladder ruptures are described as large horizontal tears in the dome of the bladder.
-The dome is the least supported area and the only portion of the adult bladder covered by peritoneum.
-The mechanism of injury is a sudden large increase in intravesical pressure in a full bladder.
-When full, the bladder's muscle fibers are widely separated and the entire bladder wall is relatively thin, offering relatively little resistance to perforation from sudden large changes in intravesical pressure.
+Classic intraperitoneal rupture is described as large horizontal tears in the bladder dome.
+This is the least supported area of the bladder and only portion of the organ covered by peritoneum.
+In such cases, the mechanism of injury is a sudden large increase in intravesical fluid pressure that overcomes the mechanical strength of the bladder wall.
+This is more likey to occur at greater bladder volumes, as the detrusor muscle fibers are more widely separated along the thinned and stretched bladder wall, offering a lower resistance to spikes in intravesical fluid pressure.

-Since urine may continue to drain into the abdomen, intraperitoneal ruptures may go undiagnosed from days to weeks.
-Electrolyte abnormalities (eg, hyperkalemia, hypernatremia, uremia, acidosis) may occur as urine is reabsorbed from the peritoneal cavity.
-Such patients may appear anuric, and the diagnosis is established when urinary ascites are recovered during paracentesis.
+Since urine will generally continue to drain into the abdomen through the open bladder wall defect, intraperitoneal ruptures may go undiagnosed for variable lengths of time.
+Metabolic and electrolyte abnormalities (eg, hyperkalemia, hypernatremia, uremia, acidosis) may occur as urine is reabsorbed through the peritoneal cavity.
+Additionally, such patients may appear anuric.

 Cystogram of intraperitoneal bladder rupture.
 The contrast enters the intraperitoneal cavity and outlines loops of bowel.

 Diagnostic imaging with cystogram will reveal contrast outlining the abdominal viscera and perivesical space.
 Oftentimes this may be observed in penetrating trauma, where the bladder is traversed by a high-velocity bullet, impaled by a knife, or penetrated by another foreign body.
 This through-and-through injury creates a combined intraperitoneal and extraperitoneal bladder rupture.
 See the image below.